lacucinadimica/lacucinadimica.github.io/content/LaCucina/RecipeIndex/Cappellettis.md

 ## Procedure
 **Dough**
-- Simply put the ingredients together and form a dough, not too sticky and not too hard, with the necessary amount of water.
-Cover and let it rest.
+- Simply put the ingredients together and form the dough, not too sticky or hard, with the necessary amount of water.
+Cover it and let it rest.

 **Filling**
 - Saute the finely chopped onion with the oil, for at least 10 minutes, and remove from the heat.
 Let cool.
-- Combine the onion with the piece of bread soaked in milk and then squeezed.
-Add the parmesan, proscioutto, deviled ham, parsley, and 2 egg yolks.
+- Soak the small piece of bread in milk until softened, then squeeze out any excess liquid.
+Combine it with the onion.
+Add the parmesan, prosciutto, deviled ham, parsley, and 2 egg yolks.
 - Season with salt, pepper, and nutmeg.
 Combine well.

 **Forming the Cappelletti**